MicrosoftDocs/edge-developer/microsoft-edge/webview2/get-started/winui.md

 <!-- ====================================================================== -->
 ## Step 2 - Install a preview channel of Microsoft Edge

-1. Install the [WebView2 Runtime](https://developer.microsoft.com/microsoft-edge/webview2) or any [Microsoft Edge preview channel](https://www.microsoftedgeinsider.com/download) (Beta, Dev, or Canary) installed on Windows 10 version 1803 (build 17134) or later.
+1. Install the [WebView2 Runtime](https://developer.microsoft.com/en-us/microsoft-edge/webview2)<!-- temp keep /en-us, delete it later when omitting it ends up at right url --> or any [Microsoft Edge preview channel](https://www.microsoftedgeinsider.com/download) (Beta, Dev, or Canary) installed on Windows 10 version 1803 (build 17134) or later.

 Return from that page and continue the steps below.